Tom Thumb (film)

-The filming locations for the movie were in Hollywood, Los Angeles, California, U.S. and London, England.

 Plot

 Jonathan, a poor but honest woodcutter, lives in the forest with his loving wife Anne.
 One day, while chopping down a tree, the mystical Forest Queen appears before Jonathan and begs him to spare the tree as it is a home to a family of birds.
 As selling wood is his livelihood, Jonathan is initially reluctant, but after the Queen demonstrates her magic powers, Jonathan agrees.
 In gratitude, the Queen tells Jonathan she will grant Jonathan and his wife three wishes.
 Jonathan races home to tell Anne about the incredible encounter.

 Unfortunately, Jonathan and Anne accidentally squander the wishes while bickering over dinner.
 As they turn in for bed that night, they look over the second bedroom of their cottage, which is fully stocked with toys for the child that they dearly wanted but were never able to have.
 Anne laments their previous squandering of their magic wishes, which they could have used to wish for a child, but Jonathan consoles her that the Forest Queen may yet show them kindness and grant them one more wish.
 Anne remarks that she would love any child that they would have had "even if he was no bigger than her thumb."